ParadexOTC/ParadexOTC/index.md

 🔐 Simple Escrow via Admin Wallets
 We use two separate wallets controlled by the admin:
 - Fee Wallet: collects trading fees.
-- Collateral Wallet: holds the funds and XP points until the airdrop conversion.
+- Collateral Wallet: holds the funds until the airdrop conversion.

 This manual setup ensures prompt and reliable transactions without the complexity of multisignature wallets.